 There are different opinions about whether to include search terms in your domain to make Google rank it better but our advice would be to go with something that reflects your brand.
 For example low-cost-washing-machines.co.uk does what it says on the tin but looks much more spammy than nailseaelectrical.co.uk which, although doesn't include the words washing machines, is easier to remember and doesn't look like it’s trying to game the Google results.

 If possible, register the domain for the maximum you can (usually 10 years).
 It won’t cost a fortune and spammers only tend to register domains for a short amount of time so Google will look favourably upon the longer commitment.

 Brand Protection Tip

 Make sure YOU are registering the domain in your own name so you own the rights.
-If your web designer or marketing company are registering it for you, check that they won’t simply register it in their own name because it’s easier for them.
+If your web designer or digital marketing company are registering it for you, check that they won’t simply register it in their own name because it’s easier for them.
 Get PROOF of this.
 If you subsequently fall out with the person who registers the domain on your behalf and they haven’t followed best practice, you will have a nightmare trying to get it back.

 2. Find a DECENT hosting company

 If your website is your only marketing source, isn't it wise to have it reliably up there 24hrs per day, 7 days a week?
 We think so.